openUC2/openUC2.github.io/docs/10_Misc/01_MultiarrayMicroscope/index.md

 ### The solution: *compressed MJPEG*

 Most UVC cameras can encode Motion‑JPEG in hardware.
 The bulk data crossing the USB bus – and the temporary kernel buffers – shrink by a factor of 4‑10.
-For the same two 640 × 480 streams at 80 KiB each, you now need < 5 MB of kernel memory, well below the limit.
+For the same two 640 × 480 streams at 80 KiB each, you now need &lt; 5 MB of kernel memory, well below the limit.

 > “Force MJPEG and it works fine – RAW eats buffer space until `ENOSPC`.” — *⁠opencv/opencv #23787* citeturn0search0